bacpop/bacpop-website/content/group/index.md

 {{< figure src="/images/group/leonie_lorenz.jpg" >}}

-In my PhD, I will focus on jointly using epidemiological and genomic data for developing mathematical models of pathogen transmission.
-While the spreading and evolution of pathogens are often analysed separately, exploiting both data streams together as input for epidemiological models could increase the models' predictive power and result in new insights.
+My aim is to combine mathematical models and bioinformatics to increase our understanding of microbial evolution and selection.
+In a recent project, I investigated how negative frequency-dependent selection (NFDS) drives replacement dynamics in _Streptococcus pneumoniae_ after vaccine introductions.
+This work has just been published as a [preprint](https://www.biorxiv.org/content/10.64898/2025.12.18.695090v1/).

 I studied biomathematics at the University of Greifswald, Germany.
-For my master thesis, I developed a Boolean model for the regulation of apoptosis at the Max Delbrück Center for Molecular Medicine in the Helmholtz Association.
+For my master thesis, I developed a Boolean model for the regulation of apoptosis at the Max Delbrück Center for Molecular Medicine.

 *Languages and tools*: python, R